bennettp123/mycfdns.sh/README.md

 # mycfdns.sh
 A dynamic dns updater for cloudflare, written in bash and python.
-(Or: how not to do json in bash).

 ## Instructions: